1moein/listentodata/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of listentodata is to provide ways to better understand data!
+listentodata has been developed exclusively as a course package to provide ways to better understand data!

 ## Update